Our Mission

 PAGES™ is 100% volunteer-based organization.
 We rely on our immediate team, volunteers, and sponsors to make these mini-conferences happen each time.

-• Jess works at Villanova University as an Assistant Teaching Professor, where she teaches general and physical chemistry courses.
-She also serves as the co-chair of the American Chemical Society (ACS) Philadelphia Section Women Chemists Committee and is an active member of the Association for Women in Science (AWIS).
+Jess works at Villanova University as an Assistant Teaching Professor.
+She serves as the co-chair of the American Chemical Society (ACS) Philadelphia Section Women Chemists Committee and is an active member of the Association for Women in Science (AWIS).

-Outside of work, Jess enjoys being active (playing hockey, biking, bowling etc. ), knitting, and spending time with her cats, dog, and husband, Scott.
+In her free time, Jess enjoys being active (playing hockey, biking, bowling etc.), knitting, and spending time with her cats, dog, and husband, Scott.